MileHacker Logo

 • Many restaurants and bars feature happy hour specials for reduced price meals and drinks, usually in the late afternoon.

-• Look for early bird specials or lunch menus, which often offer more affordable options than dinner.
+• Look for early bird specials or lunch menus, that frequently offer more affordable options than dinner.

 • Check local dining apps for daily deals.